 Computer engineering concerns the design and prototyping of computing hardware and software, merging the fields of electrical engineering with computer science.
 There is significant overlap with the skills learned through computer science degrees and computer engineering, such as computer graphics and network security.

 Where computer engineering stands out from other fields is in the design and development of microprocessor and microcontroller systems, computer architecture and VHDL (hardware description language) design.
 As technology becomes ever more powerful, and even smaller, the need for computer engineers will grow.
 This could make computer engineering the best field of engineering for the future.

-Take your research further…
+Take your engineering passion further…